build-wars/gwmultilaunch/readme.txt

   * Set Registry Path - path should be set before manually starting a specific install
   * Clear Mutex - closes the mutex handle under all live gw.exe processes
   * Open Texmod - attempts to locate Texmod and open
+  * Force gw.dat unlock - read warning message... useful if you are out of diskspace and need to desperately mule without extra copies

 ===Launch Sequence===